 The total radiance was simulated with SASKTRAN-HR in vector mode for the full set of wavelengths and viewing geometries, and for the range of aerosol loading scenarios.
-These were used as input measurements to the retrieval algorithm, which was then performed using both the scalar and vector models.
-A case-by-case comparison between the retrieved extinctions for the scalar and vector models was performed using a simple percentage difference at each retrieved altitude a can be seen as the grey lines in Figure 3.
+These were used as input measurements for the retrieval, which was then performed using both the scalar and vector models.
+A case-by-case comparison between the retrieved extinctions for the scalar and vector models was performed by calculating simple percentage differences at each retrieval altitude.
+These have been shown as grey lines in Figure 3.
 Furthermore, the mean of the bias for each particle size distribution is shown in solid black.
-These results, given in Figure 3, show that across all wavelengths, the mean percent difference is less than 2% from 15 to 37 km.
+These results show that across all wavelengths, the mean percent difference is less than 2% from 15 to 37 km.
 It should be noted that some of the differences between the two models are removed due to the high altitude normalization in the retrieval measurement vector.
 A small number of outlier cases occur where the difference between the retrievals is greater than 7%.
 All of these cases occur for back scatter geometries and short wavelengths.
 The reason for this discrepancy is not well understood, although it certainly arises from the differences between the scalar and total radiance due to polarization interactions from the relatively larger contribution of multiply scattered light at shorter wavelengths.
 These discrepancies are enhanced by the reduced sensitivity to aerosol in the back scatter geometries.
 Generally, however, any differences between the use of the scalar and vector model for the retrieval are negligible.
 In fact, any form of discrepancy essentially vanishes for wavelengths past 1000 nm.
 Since the use of the vector model can increase calculation times by a factor of at least two, it is certainly justifiable to use the scalar model for the overwhelming majority of scenarios.
-For the rest of the work presented, any reference to the radiance will only refer to the total radiance, I, from the vector model.
+For the other cases presented here any reference to the radiance will only refer to the total radiance, I, from the vector model.

 Figure 3: Percent differences between the vector retrieved aerosol extinction profiles and the scalar retrieval from simulated total radiance measurements.
-Each column represents a different particle size distribution (see Table 1).
+Each panel represents a different particle size distribution (see Table 1).
+The grey lines are the differences for each individual case and the black line is the mean of the bias.

 4.2 Fraction of Limb Signal due to Aerosol

 For a typical background aerosol state, the fractional contribution to the total limb radiance from aerosol was calculated from modelled radiances over a series of stratospheric tangent altitudes using the background aerosol profile and particle size distribution 1, given in Table 1.
 Figure 4 shows the percent change in this fraction for horizontally and vertically polarized measurements compared to the total radiance.
-The viewing geometry, which is a typical low earth orbit scenario, is SZA=45o and SSA=60o, and the albedo is set to 0 to remove depolarization from the Lambertian Earth.
-The top of Figure 4 shows the percentage of signal that is attributed to aerosol for both horizontal and vertical linear polarizations, δ.
-As can be seen from the bottom of Figure 4, most of the change in the aerosol fraction of the polarized limb signal compared to the total radiance (i.e. Δδ=δtot-δpol) occurs for wavelengths between 500-1000 nm.
+The viewing geometry, which is typical for a low earth orbit scenario, is given by SZA=45o and SSA=60o, and the albedo is set to 0 to remove depolarization from the Lambertian Earth.
+The top of Figure 4 shows the percentage of signal that is attributed to aerosol for both horizontal and vertical linear polarizations, δ, as shown in Equation 6.
+As can be seen from the bottom of Figure 4, most of the change in the aerosol fraction of the polarized limb signal compared to the total radiance (i.e. Δδ=δtot-δpol) occurs for wavelengths between 500-1000 nm, where δtot and δpol are the percent aerosol signal as calculated using Equation 6 for the total and a polarized radiance respectively.
 At these wavelengths the horizontal polarization has a smaller fraction of signal due to aerosol and the vertical polarization has a larger fraction due to aerosol.
 Overall the change is small and essentially limited to less than 10%.